The Madonna Complex: Unboxing Womanhood

 “Mistresses we have for pleasure, concubines for the daily care of our persons, but wives to bear us legitimate children and to be faithful guardians of our households."(Oration 59)

-It’s impossible to wrap thousands of years of female objectification in a mere section.
-I have to include reminders that the sole purpose of a wife was to produce an heir, secure his surname, and maintain his land.
+‘Mistresses, concubines, and wives’—for a singular title of ‘man’.
+It’s impossible to wrap thousands of years of female objectification in a mere section, yet I have to include here reminders that the sole purpose of a wife was to produce his heir, secure his surname, and maintain his land.
 The ‘Angel in the House’ became this subservient image of domesticity, bound to nothing of her own.
 Deviance, or even being unmarried, was seen as dangerous.
-This mindset would continue, particularly in Victorian society, where women had either “fallen” to urges or were praised for not possessing sexual urges at all.
-In 1912, Sigmund Freud wrote of the complex encompassing this dichotomy.
-Men, in this theory, instinctively separated women into two categories: debased or respected.
-Yet it all has to do with sex.
+This mindset would continue, particularly in Victorian society, where women had either fallen to urges or were praised for not possessing sexual urges at all.
+Sigmund Freud wrote of the complex encompassing this dichotomy.
+Men, in this theory, instinctively separated women into two categories:

 Vulgar in name, the two sides are not split by actions alone, but by presence.
-Less about whether she is actually having sex, or just appears as though she does.
-It comes from adhering to a stereotype in their mind, or, mostly, there’s no reason at all.
-It’s decided for you before you try at all.
-You can be outspoken, put-together, shy, confident, non-threatening, “pure” — all, none.
+It is less about whether she is actually having sex or just appears as though she does.
+Or can.
+The assumption comes from adhering to a premature stereotype in their mind, an impression decided for you before saying anything at all.
+You can be outspoken, shy, put-together, confident, non-threatening, “pure” — all, none.

 Sinners

-Honestly, it is terrifying to write this.
-It’s partly why I took my website down and gave myself space away from it.
-To think of my parents, my extended family, knowing I’m capable of even acknowledging the concept of sex, feels wrong, indecent.
+Partly why I took my website down and gave myself space away from it is that to think of my parents, my extended family, knowing I’m capable of even acknowledging the concept of sex, feels wrong, indecent.
 Or a lover reading it and further believing me to be too far to one side of this so-called spectrum of morality.
-That fear is echoing exactly the point I am trying to make: we have built this cage of righteousness ourselves and, entrapped, cannot escape it.

-Not to say we need to all be bathing in gardens of pleasure (of course, go ahead), or that we need to live a life of celibacy (again, by all means), but rather that women should not be forced into one-dimensional judgements.
-Aware of my own flippancy, I often think it comes down to fear.
-They want to play with their swords– and, well, their other swords– while women are made entirely of power and life.
-Desperate for dominance, controlling our autonomy becomes their form of weapon.
-Men are even at the mercy of this system, too.
-The cage crushes us all.
+Not to say we should all bathe in gardens of pleasure (of course, go ahead), or live a life of celibacy (again, by all means) —but rather that women not be forced into these one-dimensional judgements.
+Aware of what is possible flippancy and obvious bias, I often think it comes down to fear.
+Men want to play with their swords– and, well, their other swords– while women are made entirely of power and life.
+Beings of miraculous remarkability.
+Desperate for dominance, men control our autonomy as their weapon.
+And they are at the mercy of this system, too.
+The cage entraps us all.

-In realizing this, in trading our assigned identities late at night, buzzed on wine, I thought of how suffocating it all was.
+In realizing this phenomenon, in trading our assigned identities late at night, buzzed on wine, I thought of how suffocating it all was.
 She felt exhausted by this fragile, delicate image that rid her of vulgarity, and I could no longer breathe in this dress of repulsion.

 Redemption

-Why care?
 Why, after all this talk of ridding ourselves of the male gaze, does any of this matter?
+Why give a ridiculous notion any time of day?
 It’s frustrating, in any context, to be allowed one quality.
-Before college, I was labeled as oversensitive, overemotional, and overreactive.
-This constant use of “over” threw me far across the bridge of normality, emphasizing my being too much.
+Before college, I had been labeled as oversensitive, overemotional, and overreactive.
+This constant use of “over” threw me far across the bridge of normality, emphasizing that I was too much.
 I’d run to the bathroom to hide my tears during class, terrified of showing how quickly and to what degree everything seemed to impact me.
-This glass always cracking.
+I felt like this glass always cracking.

-Over time, I worked to appear unemotional and confident, escaping before someone viewed me as vulnerable– pulling away to avoid being considered porcelain again.
+Over time, I worked to be more confident, more unaffected— escaping before someone viewed me as vulnerable, pulling away to avoid being considered porcelain again.
 Hypersexuality can be a defense mechanism, quieting panic with short-term flashes of dopamine to remain apathetic in relationships.
-And childhood traits can be shed, left behind, and transform into making sex jokes.
+And childhood traits can be shed, left behind, and transformed into making indecent jokes.
 A display of identity through sensuality or a love for utter raunchiness.
 The need for it to be only one thing is tiring, boring.

-Appalled, I wanted to slap him in the face, or criticize him for interpreting not being all over him in seconds as some proof I am a broken, cynical woman.
+Appalled, I wanted to criticize this interpretation that not being all over him in seconds creates some proof I am a broken, cynical woman.
 That flinching at his brazen touch makes me mean.
-Instead, I just smiled, “Nailed it.”
-Upon seeing me, he placed me in a category, and then, within minutes of a conversation, realized I didn’t perfectly fit in it and needed an excuse—spinning a narrative where my boundaries were a defect, preferring something neat and identifiable.
+Instead, I just forced a smile, “Nailed it.”
+Upon seeing me, he immediately placed me in a category (I’m sure you can guess which) and then, within minutes of a conversation, realized I didn’t perfectly fit inside it and needed an excuse.
+He spun a narrative where my boundaries were a defect, preferred something neat and identifiable.
+I got under his skin with being a little “complicated.”
+Annoyed him by not flirting back.

 Eve, as a symbol, challenges humanity out of a naivety in disregarding complexity.
 A ‘Mrs.’ to someone, ‘jaded’ to another.
-The schoolboy’s shaky “temptresses,” the woman who turned to me, amused.
-To be foreign in a town, treading cobblestones and sharing smiles with strangers at a bus stop.
+The schoolboy’s shaky “temptresses,” the woman who turned to me, amused, sharing this inside joke.

 Mary Magdalene in the Cave, by Hugues Merle, c.
 1868